 Q: I’ve heard citrulline should be taken on an empty stomach, is this true?

-A: This is likely due to the rare occurrence of GI distress that may occur after ingesting citrulline; it is fine to take citrulline with or without a meal depending on how you tolerate it.
+A: This is likely due to the rare occurrence of stomach distress that may occur after ingesting citrulline; it is fine to take citrulline with or without a meal, depending on how you tolerate it.

 Q: How long does it usually take for me to notice the effects of citrulline?